Repulserator/Data-Science-Journey/Whatsapp Scraper/README.md

 ### Future

-Although it has served its purpose for the moment, I still wish to add

-A routine method so that it can extract chats from whatsapp directly

-Add it to the task scheduler so it runs this routinely

 While effective for the current needs, I would still like to make some improvements.

 <li> Introducing a routine method to directly extract chats from WhatsApp